daydreamer2023/gqnlib/README.md

 ## Prepare dataset

-Dataset is provided by deepmind, and you can see how to download them from [GitHub](https://github.com/deepmind/gqn-datasets).
+Dataset is provided by deepmind, and you can see how to download them from [DeepMind GitHub](https://github.com/deepmind/gqn-datasets).

 The following commant will download the specified dataset and convert tfrecords into torch gziped files.
-This shell script uses [`gsutil`](https://cloud.google.com/storage/docs/gsutil/commands/cp) command, which should be install in advance.
+This shell script uses [`gsutil`](https://cloud.google.com/storage/docs/gsutil) command, which should be installed in advance ([read here](https://cloud.google.com/storage/docs/gsutil_install)).

 ```bash
 # Usage